A few weeks to go and we will be at the starting line of THE most famous Belgian race: 20K of Brussels!

 Hydration is crucial when preparing for intense activity.
 The effort causes sweating up to 1.5 liters per hour, so it is imperative that this loss is offset by a contribution.
 Dehydration leads to a disturbance of body temperature and reduces endurance and performance.
-Before the race: 2 hours before, drink approximately 500 ml of water and a coffee without sugar or milk (coffee causes a delay in consumption of glucose reserves).
+Before the race: 2 hours before, drink approximately 500 ml of water and a coffee without sugar or milk (coffee causes a delay in the consumption of glucose reserves).

 During the race: It is important to drink regularly throughout the race.
-The consumption of fresh and flavoured drinks helps to encourage drinking.
+The consumption of fresh and flavored drinks helps to encourage drinking.
 In supermarkets, you can find drinks called « isotonic drinks » containing the same amount of sugar and salt as the human body and thus allowing a good balance of electrolytes.
 For instance, you can consume Gatorade, Powerade.

 A liter of water

-The juice of 2 lemons, 1 orange or 50 g of grape juice.
+The juice of 2 lemons, 1 orange, or 50 g of grape juice.

 1 pinch of salt